prvnsmpth/open-playground/README.md

 3. Other things that I haven't thought of yet.

 You also get some nice-to-have features:
+1. Support for specifying tools for function calling.
-1. A basic code interpreter implementation that can execute Python code
+2. A basic code interpreter implementation that can execute Python code.
-2. The ability to freeze conversations and use them as few-shot examples to generate even more good conversations.
+3. The ability to mark conversations as "golden" and use them as few-shot examples to generate even more good conversations - which can then be used to fine-tune (coming soon).
-3. Save and load preset model configs.
+4. Save and load preset model configs.

-Coming soon:
-1. Specify tools for function calling

 ## Getting Started